peterlembke/labs/public_html/notification/README.md

 ![macOS FireFox](macOS-FireFox-Notification-Example.png)

-## Example #2 - Better permission handling
+## Demo #2 - Better permission handling

-In this version I want to:
+In this version you get:

-Enable the "Get notification" button if we have permission to send a notification.
-Disable the "Ask for permission" button if we have permission to send a notification.
+Button: "Ask for permission" is enabled if you need to give permission.
-I want this check to be done in a function that enable/disable the button, and show a text on screen what rights we have.

-Asking for permission should be in a function.
+Button: "Get notification" is enabled if you have given permission.
 Add links to the GitHub documentation
+Status field update when you show/click/close the notification.

+## Demo #3 - More advanced

+In this version you get:

+* Button to delete an existing notification
+* Tag to overwrite an existing notification
+* Time in the notification, so you see that it gets updated
+* Instructions and links